-We prefer not to pay full price if at all possible, but there are some brands that you should never ever pay full price for—because you don’t have to.
+We prefer not to pay full price ever, but there are some fashion brands that you can routinely find at a discount off suggested retail price.
+And that means you don’t buy said brands for the full tag price.
 Here are five:

 1. Jones New York.
 JNY tends to go on sale faster than other mid-range women’s career wear.
 I suspect, although it’s not confirmed, that it’s because they produce a lot of volume and the fact that stores like Macy’s and Bloomingdale’s, where the line tends to be sold, aren’t buying as much stock as before due to customers reducing their spending.